MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/forward-list-class.md

 ### <a name="remarks"></a>Açıklamalar

-`iterator` denetlenen sıra için ileriye doğru yineleyici olarak kullanılabilecek bir nesneyi açıklar.
+`iterator`Denetlenen sıra için ileriye doğru Yineleyici işlevi görebilecek bir nesne tanımlar.
 Burada uygulama tanımlı bir tür için bir eş anlamlı olarak açıklanmaktadır.

 ## <a name="max_size"></a><a name="max_size"></a>max_size